corpbob/OpenShiftHowToGuides/exercises/using_config_maps.md

 You can use any unique name for the Config Map.
 In this exercise, we name it gogs-config.
 The key should be "app.ini".
 We then paste the contents of app.ini to the text area.
 This will be rendered as a file by Kubernetes with filename app.ini.

 After saving, you will be taken to the page "Add Config Files to gogs".
 Click on "Source" and select gogs-config.
-Set the mount path to /opt/gogs/custom/conf/ and click Save.
+Set the mount path to /opt/gogs/custom/conf/ and click Add.

 ![Add Config Files 2](images/add_config_files2.png)